monotone-studio/monotone/README.md

   - Transparently work on top of S3
   - Understand Hot and Cold data patterns

-Monotone provides simple [API](monotone/main/api/monotone.h), which we tried to make intuitive and future-proof.
+Monotone provides simple FFI-friendly [C API](monotone/main/api/monotone.h).

 Insert (and replace/delete) is done in batches using event id associated with raw data.
 Data are read using cursors.
 Where data management, administration and monitoring is done by using SQL-style DDL commands.